BUYING GUIDE

 ⚡ Quick Answer

-The Garmin Approach R10 ($499) is the best launch monitor under $500.
+The Garmin Approach R10 ($599 list, regularly on sale under $500) is the best budget launch monitor.
 It tracks 16 ball and club metrics via radar, works indoors and outdoors, connects to the free Garmin Golf app AND E6 Connect simulator software, and requires zero subscription fees for core launch monitor functionality.
 If $499 is too much, the Shot Scope LM1 ($199) gives you basic ball data at a fraction of the price.

 Read the full guide below for all 3 products tested.